valboz/VBMicrolensing/docs/python/SingleLenses.md

 ## Extended-Source-Point-Lens

 For extended sources, the magnification depends on $\rho$, the **source radius** normalized to the Einstein angle, and can be calculated through elliptic integrals.
-In order to make VBMicroLensing as fast as possible, we provide **pre-calculated tables** in the file "ESPL.tbl".
+In order to make VBMicrolensing as fast as possible, we provide **pre-calculated tables** in the file "ESPL.tbl".
 This file should be loaded before any calculations involving Extended-Source-Point-Lenses (ESPL).

 ```
 VBML = VBMicrolensing.VBMicrolensing()